infinity0/msg-notes/causal-01-ordering.rst

 for security; another interpretation is that messages without their ancestors *are not* what the sender intended, so it doesn't even make any semantic sense to deliver them.
-In the next chapter we talk about resend mechanisms, which should cut down the cases in practise where we must withhold messages.
+In the next chapter we talk about resend mechanisms, which should cut down the cases in practise where we must buffer messages.

+One interface option is to show a "messages received out-of-order" notice.
+If you really must display their contents, you must do this separately from the main conversation interface, activated manually, and with a strong warning on the consequences of reading them - they may be fake messages, do not reply to them, etc etc. TODO: explore this further, with the requirements of SMS.

 The structure also lets us detect causal drops - drops of messages that caused (i.e. are *before*) a message we *have* received.
 We can have a grace period